Notion Review: Features, Pricing, Pros and Cons

 Next Steps

-If you're considering Notion for your project management needs, we recommend:
+If you are considering Notion for your project management needs, we recommend:

 - Start with the free trial - Most platforms offer a trial period